glowkeeper/P3D/docs/labs/week1Session2.md

 ### Colour

-Later on, you will need a utility function that changes a single pixel's colour:
+Later on, you will also need a utility function that changes a single pixel's colour:

 ```
 #ifndef COLOR_H